roland1995/WeatherApp-WPF/README.md

 ## How to launch while it is not deployed
 1. Download the project
-2. Open it with an IDE (for example with Visual Studio 2019)
+2. Open it with an IDE (for example with Visual Studio 2019) WeatherApp-WPF>WeatherApp> double click on WeatherApp.sln
 3. Start the application with F5 or crtl + f5

 ## Used technologies